commonsharp/SurvivalProject-Server/README.md

 - [ ] The stats after a mission isn't correct.
 - [ ] The stats after every game mode isn't correct.
 - [ ] Change the mission lost packet to GameCompletedHandler.
-- [x] Change the lucky multipliers to 2, 3, 5 and 10.
 - [ ] After a chat command is completed, send the user a response.

 # Known bugs
-* ~~When you finish a mission, the mission level on the left of the screen doesn't change.~~
 * Quest death experience/code gain is getting executed multiple times (because getResponse() is getting called multiple times).
 * Death timer in big matches doesn't work.
 * Quests with multiple players isn't working well.
 Sometimes they work, sometimes they don't.
 * Big match experience/code gained doesn't work well (it seems slot 0 keeps getting exp).
-* ~~Join a crystal game mode, let a player leave (because he's afk), destroy a crystal, get null pointer exception.~~
-* ~~If someone leaves during a survival game, other players get a win message.~~
 * Level xx5 missions aren't working.
 * When you create a new mission room, you have to make an action (change character/cards) at least once for the correct level to be shown.
 * If you use a random character, people in the lobby can't see that you picked a random character.